IgniteUI/indigo-design-docfx/en/style/illustrations.md

 # Illustrations

-On the `🎨 Illustrations` of the **Indigo.Design System** you will find a collection of 17 vector graphics that let you complement your interfaces with a stylable drawing.
+On the `🎨 Illustrations` page of the **Indigo.Design System** you will find a collection of 17 vector graphics that let you complement your interfaces with a stylable drawing.
 This facilitates enhanced context of the interface layout and makes it more pleasing and complete through the presence of a key visual element.

 <img class="responsive-img" src="../images/illustrations_default.png"/>